 Collagen is known for predominantly promoting joint health, particularly in dogs.
 It is found in cartilage (the connective tissue that protects the ends of long bones at the joints).
 It's also a structural component of the ear, the nose, the bronchial tubes, the rib cage, and more.
-It is also one of the major components of our organs and skin. ... maintaining strong collagen levels within the body is crucial to keep a healthy life.
+It is also one of the significant components of our organs and skin. ... maintaining healthy collagen levels within the body is crucial to keeping a healthy life.

 Is Collagen Good for Dogs?